Audience: You are expected to have successfully

 some directory to scan.
 That function will save, set, and restore

-module variable (to deal with
+the varfun module variable (to deal with

 improbable recursive calls to our walk-file-tree thru